reneemf/reneemf/README.md

 ### Hi there 👋🏽

-- 🔭 I’m currently working on projects focused on epistasis
+- 🔭 I’m currently working on a project focused on epistasis!
 - 🌱 I’m currently learning linear algebra
 - 📫 How to reach me: @renee_fonseca on Twitter!
 - 😄 Pronouns: she/they